iranroman/musicinformationretrieval.com/README.md

 How to Use this Repo
 --------------------

-Basically, this repo contains a bunch of IPython notebooks related to music information retrieval.
+This repo contains a bunch of IPython notebooks related to music information retrieval.

 If you're a **visitor**, [browse this repo at nbviewer.ipython.org](http://nbviewer.ipython.org/github/stevetjoa/stanford-mir) which renders the notebooks in this repo so they can be viewed in a web browser.